Towing Capacity Guide

 How to Calculate Towing Capacity

-How to determine towing capacity: consult the vehicle manufacturer!
+How to determine towing capacity: whether you're looking up SUV towing capacity, pickup truck towing capacity or car towing capacity, consult the vehicle manufacturer!

 If the vehicle's ratings are higher than the total weight of the trailer, the trailer is safe to tow.
 If the trailer weight exceeds the vehicle's ratings, the trailer should not be hitched up to the vehicle.